CodeFactoryLLC/CodeFactory.PCA/Docs/Presentation-Layer.md

 ```

 # Data Management
-During the executions of the PCA functionality the data that is used is stored on the presentation itself.
+During the executions of the PCA functionality the data that is used is stored either on the presentation itself or managed from the controller using data binding.
+Both approaches can be used with data management.

 ## Instance data
 The data that is used in the execution of the presentation is always stored as private scoped properties on the presentation.